-Do not open the coolant filler cover in the expansion tank if the engine is hot.
+Do not open the coolant filler cap in the expansion tank if the engine is hot.
 Hot coolant and steam may spray out and cause burns.
-If the cover has to be opened do it slowly to release the pressure before removing the cover.
+If the cap has to be opened do it slowly to release the pressure before removing the cap.